 Care Campaign for the Vulnerable invited into Marbrook Centre, Cambridgeshire

-We offer a free independent Support Service, advising families and family carers effected by inadequate care.
-Care Campaign for the Vulnerable is frequently asked to attend care homes /seminars /conferences to talk about the importance of safety in dementia care for those living with dementia and their families.
-We fundraise for dementia charities as well as attempting daring challenges to raise awareness to the Care Campaign for the Vulnerable initiative.
-Founder Jayne Connery is a Associate Member of the Rotary, promoting safety and better dementia care at Gerrard's Cross /Chalfont St Peter and surrounding Rotary Clubs.
+We offer a free independent Support Service, advising families and care provderrs.
+Care Campaign for the Vulnerable is frequently asked to attend care homes /seminars /conferences to talk about the importance of safety in the care for those vulnerable in care.
+We fundraise for dementia charities as well as attempting daring challenges to raise awareness to the Care Campaign for the Vulnerable.
+Founder/Direcgtor Jayne Connery is a Associate Member of the Rotary and a member of the Friends of the Elderly Adult Safeguarding Committee.

 If you would like to find out more about the work we do or have concerns regarding someone’s care or just want to tell us about good care practice, please contact us on the CONTACT section.
 Please click on our Dementia/Care Homes Proposal link on our Home Page to understand how we are seeking to achieve safety monitoring to be made mandatory.
 If you are a Care Provider and require Jayne to visit your care home to discuss safety in care please contact direct at firstname.lastname@example.org